hardness1020/YnE_django/README.md

 ``` -->

 ### Development <a name = "development"></a>
-Select the project yne-django-dev and user account
+Select the project yne-django-dev and firebase_user account
 ```
 gcloud init
 ```